bemmons1993/bemmons1993.github.io/essays/smartquestions.md

 ## What Not to Do

-The “Not So Smart” Question:
+The Not So Smart Question:

 [git push got stuck all of a sudden and not working](https://stackoverflow.com/questions/78832014/git-push-got-stuck-all-of-a-sudden-and-not-working)

 On the flip side, we have questions that show what happens when you don’t follow these guidelines, such as git push got stuck all of a sudden and not working.
 In this post, the user actually titles their issue “git push got stuck all of a sudden and not working”.
 In the body, they don’t provide any meaningful reproduction steps or explain what they already tried.
 Instead, they just link their entire github repository, drop a terminal snippet, and ask “Please assist me on what I’m missing.”